 - Meets and communicates with existing customers/staff members (including skilled nursing, assisted living, and hospital facilities) on a regular basis to ensure that AMR is meeting their needs.
 Reports these interactions to the operations and/or account manager on a regular basis.

 - Participate in community programs to maintain AMR image and establish strong community relations.

 - Must be able to successfully pass Physical Agility Test.

 - Aptitudes required for work of this nature are good physical stamina, endurance, and body condition that would not be adversely affected by frequently having to walk, stand, lift, carry, and balance at times.

 - Must be able to lift, drag, hoist, and carry different types of equipment and other objects.

-- Current BCLS, ACLS, PALS or PEPP, BTLS or PHTLS Provider Certification (where applicable or required by contract) and FEMA ICS 100,200,700,800
+- Current child & adult CPR, BCLS, ACLS, PALS or PEPP, BTLS or PHTLS Provider Certification (where applicable or required by contract).

-- Driving record in compliance with AMR Safety and Driving policy
+- Driving record and background in compliance with AMR Safety and Driving policy.

 - Some past work experience, preferably in healthcare desired.